gjwgit/azspeech/README.md

 > text provided through azure's cognitive services.
 This cloud service
 > accepts audio and then converts that into text, which it returns locally.

-Thank you for exploring the 'azspeech2txt' model.
+Thank you for exploring the 'azspeech model.
 ```

 As you can see I read the first paragraph from the screen and the